Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 Speaking of trains, to stay on topic in an unusually stringent way: The next one is going to Copenhagen Airport.

 The ride is short, dark and uneventful.
 The underground station is long, dark and uneventful.
-Nevertheless, I plan to take a break of several hours here, so I will cross the Öresund at sunrise.
-Sunrise photos are always well received, especially by the sleepy readers, who usually miss the sunrise themselves.
-I also hope that there will be toilets and finally a place to sleep at the airport.
+Nevertheless, I plan to take a break of several hours here, because I would like to cross the Öresund at sunrise.
+Sunrise photos are always well received, especially by the sleepy readers, who usually miss the opportunity themselves.
+I also hope that the airport will finally provide toilets and a place to sleep.
 The former rightfully so, the latter not.
 The seats are too uncomfortable to sleep in.
 The waiting passengers and the non-passengers waiting for passengers are passing the time with loud Babylonian phone calls.
 An airport employee races up and down with a cleaning machine.
 This stupid machine, whose purpose is of course to dramatically reduce the need for human labor, makes so much noise that I understand why people don’t want to live next to the airport.

 A girl is on the phone, very dramatic, very desperate, very excited: